 Released December 29, 1945.

-Everyone loves a good fulfillment of campy melodrama every now and then for some humorous relief.
-Allotment Wives takes the form of campy film noir, a sort-of take on Mildred Pierce (1945) in which a self-sacrificing mother will do anything to garner happiness for her daughter.
+Allotment Wives takes the form of campy film noir, a sort-of take on Mildred Pierce (1945) in which a self-sacrificing mother will do anything to gain happiness for her daughter.
 While Mildred Pierce asks the question “could this mother really have committed murder?”
 Allotment Wives asks “who the hell didn’t this manipulative monster-mommy didn’t have gunned down?”

 Kay Francis is, of course, the monster-mommy.
 It’s one of her best roles.